IVTore/Tore.Core/README.md

 Tore.Core v7.0.0+ has undergone radical changes.<br/>
 It is not compatible to previous versions! <br/>

-Deprecated Versions are available as : <br/>
+Deprecated Versions are available on Nuget as : <br/>
     - Deprecated Tore.Core v5.0.0  for net5.0 .
     - Deprecated Tore.Core v6.0.0+ for net6.0 .